Jacob Stallings Preview, Player Props: Marlins vs. Nationals

-The Miami Marlins, including Jacob Stallings and his .423 slugging percentage in past 10 games, including four extra-base hits but no homers), take on starter Jake Irvin and the Washington Nationals at Nationals Park, Friday at 7:05 PM ET.
+Jacob Stallings -- with a slugging percentage of .444 in his past 10 games, including four extra-base hits -- will be in action for the Miami Marlins against the Washington Nationals, with Josiah Gray on the hill, on September 3 at 1:35 PM ET.

 Jacob Stallings Game Info & Props vs. the Nationals